 Herbal Remedies & Supplements

 Peppermint supplements, in tablet and oil forms, can be found in many health stores as well as through online retailers.
-They contain the same kinds of nutrients as the herb itself, but it's worth noting these supplements are neither regulated nor approved by the FDA; rather, they are regarded as dietary supplements.
+They contain the same kinds of compounds as the herb itself, but it's worth noting these supplements are neither regulated nor approved by the FDA; rather, they are regarded as dietary supplements.
 Different brands contain different concentrations, so it's important to read instruction labels before ingestion.

 Fresh or dried peppermint leaves, as well as peppermint extract, can be found in most grocery stores and supermarkets.